calvinmetcalf/node-lfu-cache/README.md

 # lfu cache

 A cache object that deletes the least-frequently-used items.
+A direct port of [lru-cache](https://github.com/isaacs/node-lru-cache) but using [this algorithm](http://dhruvbird.com/lfu.pdf).

 ## Installation: